JamiLu/RME/README.md

 JavaScript.

 The RME does not require any installation nor any other libraries.
-Just download a script file and place it to a project folder or simply use a github online url as follows:
+Just download a script file and place it to a project folder or simply use a github online url.
 `<script src="https://github.com/JamiLu/RME/releases/download/v0.0.1-alpha/rme.es5.min.js"/></script>`

 I am currenlty working on comprehensive documentation, hopefully coming soon.